Nguyen Hue Walking Street: Travel Guide, Things to Do & How to Get There

 The building’s vintage facade, coupled with its colorful signs and cozy interiors, makes it a favorite check-in location for locals and tourists alike

-3. Enjoying street performances and live entertainment
+3. Catch live street performances

 Nguyen Hue Walking Street is a hotspot for street performances, particularly in the evenings and on weekends